menandmice/micetro_docs/guides/user-manual/console_dns_search.rst

 .. meta::
-   :description: The Zone tab allows users to search any or all fields in the zone for a particular keyword or numeric value
+   :description: The Zone tab in Micetro allows users to search any or all fields in the zone for a particular keyword or numeric value
-   :keywords: DNS, search, zone
+   :keywords: DNS solution, Micetro by Men&Mice

 .. _console-dns-search: